On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Simulation studies

-In general, when convergence is guaranteed, low-precision computation can result in a faster convergence rate compared to higher precision when employing GD using $\srh$; see \reffig{fig:rosenbrockfix}, \reffig{fig:logisre}, and \reffig{fig:nns}.
-With low-precision computation, $\csr$ leads to very similar results of GD to the exact computation, while $\rn$ may cause GD stagnate. $\csr$ is sensitive to the stepsize of GD such that it may suffer from loss of gradients as $\rn$ or very slow convergence, when the gradients and the stepsize are too small or when the rounding precision is too large; see e.g., \reffig{fig:t2}. $\srh$ is less sensitive to the stepsize of GD such that changing $t$ can hardly affect the convergence rate of GD; see \reffig{fig:t3}.
-However, when computing GD using $\srh$ method with large $\eps$, oscillation may happen.
-When comparing the effects of rounding bias in fixed-point and floating-point arithmetic, $\srh$ with low-precision floating-point computation behaves like a gradient descent method with adaptive stepsizes in each coordinate of the current iterate, whereas $\srh$ with low-precision fixed-point computation performs similarly to a strategy that combines vanilla gradient descent and stochastic sign gradient descent method.
-For most of the numerical studies, $\srh$ causes a faster convergence of GD in floating-point arithmetic than in fixed-point arithmetic; nevertheless, when training a fully connected NN the convergence of GD with $\srh$ in fixed-point arithmetic is fairly similar to that in floating-point arithmetic.
+In general, when the convergence of GD is guaranteed, low-precision computation can result in a faster convergence rate compared to higher precision when using $\srh$; see \cref{fig:rosenbrockfix,fig:logisre,fig:nns}.
+With low-precision computation, the utilization of $\csr$ yields results of GD that are similar to those obtained by the exact computation, and the use of $\rn$ may result in stagnation of GD.
+Additionally, the performance of $\csr$ is sensitive to the stepsize of GD.
+When the gradients and the stepsize are too small or when the rounding precision is too large, this sensitivity may cause issues such as loss of gradients similar to $\rn$ or very slow convergence; see, e.g., \cref{fig:t2}.
+On the other hand, $\srh$ is less sensitive to the stepsize of GD such that changing $t$ can hardly affect the convergence rate of GD; see \cref{fig:t3}.
+However, when computing GD using $\srh$ with a large value of $\eps$, oscillation may happen.
+When comparing the effects of rounding bias in fixed-point and floating-point arithmetic, the implementation of GD using $\srh$ with low-precision floating-point computation behaves similar to a gradient descent method with adaptive stepsizes in each coordinate of the current iterate, whereas the implementation using $\srh$ with low-precision fixed-point computation performs similarly to a strategy that combines vanilla gradient descent and stochastic sign gradient descent methods.
+For most of the numerical studies, $\srh$ results in faster convergence of GD in floating-point arithmetic than in fixed-point arithmetic; nevertheless, when training a fully connected NN the convergence of GD with $\srh$ in fixed-point arithmetic is fairly similar to that in floating-point arithmetic.